Blaney gets shot at back-to-back NASCAR titles after controversial finish at Martinsville Speedway

 “It’s super strong right now in our organization and hopefully it carries over.”

-Added Byron: “There's a rule against it.
-I don't see how they can call it any different.”

-Elliott finished second at Martinsville, Larson finished third, Penske driver Austin Cindric was fourth but not eligible for a championship berth.
+Elliott finished second at Martinsville, Kyle Larson finished third, and Penske driver Austin Cindric was fourth but not eligible for a championship berth.

 Byron and Blaney return to the championship race for the second consecutive year; Logano is the only two-time champion in the field and Reddick is making his title-race debut.